Training, Updating and Qualification Courses for employees of companies in the Halal segment.

 Taught annually at the Rio Branco Institute, in Brasília, in partnership with the Ministry of Foreign Affairs (Itamaraty), divided into five thematic modules with a total course load of 25 (twenty-five) hours/class.

-With a total course load of 340 (three hundred and forty minutes) or 7 class hours, distributed across seven thematic modules.
+With a total course workload of 340 (three hundred and forty minutes) or 7 class hours, distributed across seven thematic modules.

-Lectures held monthly, on topics related to the Halal segment, with guest experts, with a workload varying from 2 to 6 hours.
+Lectures held monthly, on topics related to the Halal segment, with guest experts, with a workload ranging from 2 to 6 hours.

 Support and development of research, studies and experimental activities together with technicians and researchers from Brazilian and international universities and institutes aiming to contribute to the development and improvement of the global Halal segment.

-Free courses have as their Legal Basis the Presidential Decree No. 5,154, of July 23, 2004, Art.
-1st and 3rd and ORDINANCE No. 008, dated 06/25/2002 published in the OFFICIAL JOURNAL – SC – No. 16,935 – 06/27/2002.
-The free distance learning course is a form of non-formal education of variable duration, designed to provide workers with knowledge that allows them to become professional, qualify and update themselves for work.
+The legal basis for free courses is Presidential Decree No. 5,154 of July 23, 2004, Art.
+1 and 3 and ORDINANCE No. 008 of June 25, 2002, published in the OFFICIAL JOURNAL – SC – No. 16,935 – June 27, 2002.
+The free distance learning course is a form of non-formal education of variable duration, designed to provide workers with knowledge that allows them to professionalize, qualify and update themselves for work.

 The Federal Constitution, in its Article 205/CF, “caput”, provides that education is a right for all and will be encouraged by society.